 In addition to the paid public transport services, there are two free Manchester bus lines that loop around the city center.

-Where to Stay: Manchester Accommodations
+Manchester Accommodations

+We believe it is best to spend at least one night in Manchester in order to fully experience the city.
 The best place to stay in Manchester is the city center – and there are ample choices from posh hotels to budget hostels.
 For our top tips on getting great rates, read Finding the Best Hotels at Cheap Prices.

-The Abel Heywood Boutique Manchester Hotel
+The Abel Heywood Boutique Hotel

-What To Pack For Manchester, UK
+What To Pack for Manchester, UK

 Fun Fact: The worker bee is the symbol of Manchester for it’s unity and strong work ethic!